vidyalathabadde/Atomic_Features/Atomic/guided_Atomic_OpenMPMigration/README.md

 | Area                  | Description
 |:---                       |:---
-| What you will learn       | Migrating and optimizing bilateralFilter from OpenACC to OpenMP
+| What you will learn       | Migrating and optimizing Atomic from OpenACC to OpenMP
 | Time to complete          | 15 minutes
 | Category                  | Concepts and Functionality